APTricou/sojourn_cms_netlify/src/pages/index.md

         cause.
     - image: /img/81353017_2309869415783808_3219706878938316800_o.jpg
       text: >-
-        We believe in the power of the horse.
-Working with and around these gentle animals fosters great relationships, personal growth, trust and friendship.
-Want to learn more about Sojourn?
-Contact us.
+        Sojourn TRC believes in the power of the horse.
+Working with and around these sentient beings fosters great relationships, personal growth, trust and friendship.
+To learn more about Sojourn TRC and how we might benefit you or a loved one, please contact us.
 ---